ckcollab/plithos/README.md

     - [ ] Multiple drones losing sensors
     - [ ] Multiple drones being destroyed in an area (hopefully they learn to avoid that area? fires?)
     - [ ] Saving multiple people
+    - [ ] Allow objective to wander... and to wander OFF the map!